On homological notions of Banach algebras related to a character: Introduction

+Motivated by these considerations, in order to find biflatness and biprojectivity related to a character the author with A. Pourabbas defined the notions of $\phi$-biflatness, $\phi$-biprojectivity and $\phi$-Johnson amenability for Banach algebras, see \cite{11}.
+They showed that for a locally compact group $G$, $L^{1}(G)$ is $\phi$-biflat if and only if $G$ is amenable.
+Also they showed that the Fourier algebra $A(G)$ is $\phi$-biprojective if and only if $G$ is discrete.
+For a discrete group $G$, they showed that $\ell^{1}(G)$ is $\phi$-biprojective if and only if $G$ is finite.

-The content of this paper is as follows, after recalling some background notations and definitions, we investigate the $\phi$-biprojectivity of Beurling algebras.
-Then we define a new approach to the homology of Banach algebras, which depends on a character of that Banach algebra.
-We use this approach to show that $L^{1}(G)$ is amenable if and only if some admissible homological structures of Banach algebras split.
+The content of this paper is as follows, after recalling some definitions and background notations.
+We extend \cite[Lemma 4.2]{11} to Beurling algebras.
+We show that $L^{1}(G,w)$ is $\phi_{0}$-biprojective if and only if $G$ is compact, where $\phi_{0}$ is the augmentation character.)
+We introduce character Johnson amenability and character Johnson contractibility for Banach algebras.
+We show that $\ell^{1}(S)$ is pseudo-amenable if and only if $\ell^{1}(S)$ is character Johnson-amenable, provided that $S$ is a uniformly locally finite band semigroup.
+We give some conditions whether $\phi$-biprojectivity ($\phi$-biflatness) of $\ell^{1}(S)$ implies the finiteness (amenability) of $S$, respectively.